Healthy Athletes ®

 Special Olympics Kansas (SOKS) has offered Healthy Athletes since 2003.
 This program provides free health screenings to registered SOKS athletes at competition venues and at selected stand alone events.
 Offered in a welcoming, family friendly and fun environment, these screenings educate athletes on healthy life style choices and attempt to identify potential health issues.
 When health issues are discovered they are shared with guardians, and when asked SOKS will work with caregivers to develop a follow-up plan with a health professional.

-In Kansas in 2012, approximately 613 athletes participated in 7 Healthy Athlete screenings offered at state competitions; this represents 21% of the athletes who attended the competitions.
+In Kansas in 2013, athletes participated in 7 Healthy Athlete screenings offered at state competitions.
 Screenings are provided by local health care professionals who receive special training and volunteer their time and talents to benefit the athletes.

 Healthy Athletes Events